In this tutorial, I will answer the following questions: what is a stretch needle for sewing? Do you need a stretch needle? Why use a stretch needle?

 In fact, the more stretchy a fabric is, the better the stretch needle will do.
 If you are on the fence or in doubt about whether you should use a standard needle or this one, I say go with stretch!

 Do you need a stretch needle?

-If you are someone who enjoys sewing, the answer is absolutely YES.
+If you are someone who enjoys sewing, the answer is an absolute YES.
 A pack of stretch needles will set you back between $5-$12.
 At this price point, I’d highly recommend you stock up and get a few sizes—you never know when it may come in handy!

 ✅ Related tutorial: How to sew knit fabric | 23 expert tips for beginners

 Why should I use a stretch needle?
 What happens if I use a regular needle instead?

 Can you sew through stretch fabric with a regular needle?
 Of course, you can!
 I did it for years without realizing that there was a better option out there.

 But if you have ever experienced the frustrating process of having tangles of thread again and again, or dealing with uneven, broken stitching when sewing elastic, this needle is a game-changer!

 I especially like to sew elastic with stretch needles.
 Most of the time I’m only sewing the two ends of the elastic together.
 And my sewing machine doesn’t like to sew elastic with a regular needle, I always have this kind of thread bunching if I forget to change the needle to the stretch one.
 The regular needle also seems to be causing the rubber strands in the elastic to break and this is another reason for the thread loops on the bottom.

 But if I use the stretch needle I don’t have any problem sewing elastic.